Best portable induction cooktop | Top 8 reviewed + buying tips

 Finding an induction cooktop with plenty of cooking space and an array of high-end features is never easy, but the Cuisinart ICT-60 is all that and more.
 It’s definitely worth a look, especially if you don’t mind spending a little extra on high-quality appliances.

 - Heats up fast and helps to maintain heat consistency for the entire cooking

-- Comes with two separate burners, each with its own heat settings and switch
+- Comes with 2 separate burners, each with its own heat settings and switch

 - Features automatic shutoff technology